My wife is due to deliver a little girl any day now, and the waiting is sheer agony.

 If I were married to some harpy, this process would be much, much worse.
 Fortunately, my wife is–in my humble opinion–the best.
 She’s handled the pregnancy with grace, ease, and we’ve had a lot of fun in the process.
 I’ve heard far too many horror stories about the effect of pregnancy hormones.
 My wife is incredible.

 A company of one can be successful, but having a great partner in your business endeavors can make all of the difference.
 It helps when your partner has all the qualities you wish you had.
-My co-founder is a champ, and his best qualities are my biggest weaknesses.
-This is what makes our fledgling company awesome.

 There’s tons of crap you don’t need